 GRAPES AND HEART HEALTH

 While many factors affect heart health, diets low in saturated fat and cholesterol may reduce the risk of heart disease.
-Grapes fit naturally into such heart-healthy diets.
+Grapes are a heart-healthy food and contain no saturated fat or cholesterol.
 Additionally, numerous studies on grapes and grape products, including table grapes, grape juice and wine, suggest that table grapes contribute to heart health.1 This benefit is typically attributed to the polyphenols present in the grape.

 Human studies have shown that eating a variety of grapes may help maintain a healthy heart2 by promoting the relaxation of blood vessels to help maintain healthy blood flow and function.
 Additionally, studies suggest that grapes impact other aspects of heart health as well.

 1 Vislocky, L.M., & Fernandez, M.L.
 (2010).
 Biomedical effects of grape products.
 Nutrition Reviews.
 Vol. 68(11),: 656-670.

 Emerging research suggests that grapes may help maintain health in a variety of ways.

 In addition to heart health, current areas of scientific study include looking at the potential benefits of grape consumption on eye, brain, joint, bone, bladder, skin, colon health and more.